AI SAFETY · RESPONSIBLE AI · YOUTH-LED

 US gets 23× more AI investment than China

 US private AI investment reached $285.9 billion in 2025.
-Southeast Asia received a rounding error.
+The rest of the world received a rounding error.
 The AI frontier is concentrated in a handful of zip codes in San Francisco and Seattle.
 Everywhere else is structurally excluded.

 Stanford HAI 2026 AI Index